-The boy had other contributing factors that should be considered.
-Autopsy results indicated evidence of bronchopneumonia, further enhancing the risk of hypoxemia.
-As many as a third of young children with obstructive sleep apnea remain symptomatic after adenotonsillectomy,4 showing decreased responsiveness to increases in the partial pressure of carbon dioxide.5 Recurrent episodes of hypoxemia may lead to alterations in the u-opioid receptor and increased sensitivity to morphine.
+showing decreased responsiveness to increases in the partial pressure of carbon dioxide.
+Recurrent episodes of hypoxemia may lead to alterations in the μ-opioid receptor and increased sensitivity to morphine.
 A child who has recurrent episodes of hypoxemia and who is also an ultrarapid metabolizer of codeine may have a significantly increased risk of respiratory depression.
-We are unaware of any other fatalities attributable to the ultrarapid metabolism of CYP2D6 in this susceptible population.
+We are unaware of any other facilities attributable to the ultrarapid metabolism of CYP2D6 in this susceptible population.